Linux Chown Command Tutorial for Beginners (12 Examples)

 - Q8.
-How to change group ownership to login group of specified user?
+How to change group ownership to login group of the specified user?

 - Q9.
 How chown works with symbolic links?

 - Q10.
-How to change owner and group for a directory?
+How to change the owner and group for a directory?

 - Q11.
 Can UID and GID be used instead of user and group names?

 - Q12.
-How to make chown display details of operation in output?
+How to make chown display details of the operation in output?

-Before we start with the chown command tutorial, it's worth mentioning that all examples and instructions mentioned here have been tested on Ubuntu 18.04 LTS.
-Also, the chown version we've used is 8.28.
+Before we start with the chown command tutorial, it's worth mentioning that all examples and instructions mentioned here have been tested on Ubuntu 22.04 LTS and Debian 11.

 chown [OPTION]...
 [OWNER][:[GROUP]] FILE...